 Magic Bus RV, Owermoigne

-I love the look of the Magic Bus RV – a vintage bus situated in the grounds of 13th-century moated manor house!
-The bus has cute, retro decor, retaining plenty of it’s original features: including steering wheel and windscreen wipers.
+I love the look of the Magic Bus RV – a vintage bus situated in the grounds of a 13th-century moated manor house!
+The bus has cute, retro decor, retaining plenty of its original features: including the steering wheel and windscreen wipers.
 There’s also a log burning stove and cooking facilities.
 And there’s a huge communal garden – complete with a treehouse, trampoline, tractor tyre climbing tower, and fire pit – so this adorable bus is an ideal stay for families.

 Yurt with Stunning Views, Bridport